 Bees: We have an apiary on the farm.
 Please be prepared if you have an allergy or fear of bees.

 What to Bring

 Closed-toed shoes are required.
-It is recommended to bring a hat, sunscreen, water & water bottles (we do have potable water for refills), and work gloves.
+It is recommended to bring a hat, sunscreen, water and water bottles (we have potable water for refills), and work gloves.

 DeLaney strives to be a low-waste facility.
 Please bring reusable water bottles and containers.
-If you bring trash onto the farm, we will ask that you take it with you.
+If you bring anything onto the farm, we will ask that you take it with you.

-We ask that volunteers arrive on time, as individual and group volunteers begin at the same time.
+We ask that volunteers arrive on time as individual and group volunteers begin together.
 Please call if you are going to be late.
-If you are more than 15 minutes late, and do not call, your visit will be canceled.
+If you are more than 15 minutes late and do not call, your visit will be canceled.